notification-system/docs/frontend-initial-spec.md

 * User related statuses:
   - Sending → Delivered → Viewed → Accepted → Completed
 * Other included statuses:
-  - Escalation
+  - Escalation (includes reason)
     - by the User
     - automatic escalation because there are no users at the current escalation level
     - automatic escalation because the notification was not delivered to any device at the current escalation level
     - automatic escalation because no user accepted the notification within the configured time period
-  - Undeliverable
+  - Undeliverable (includes reason)
     - Location not found
     - No notification profile exists
     - Unable to deliver to any end device
-  - Delayed
+  - Delayed (includes delayed period)
   - Expired
   - Reset - the notification was reset by the user who accepted it
   - Disabled - the notification is disabled in the configuration